llnl/axom/src/examples/shaping_tutorial/lesson_02/README.md

 ### Key components of Inlet

-Inlet offers a powerful abstraction for input processing with the following key components:
+Inlet offers a powerful abstraction for input processing with the following key concepts:

-#### Containers and Fields

 **Container**
 :  The core class that represents a hierarchical group of fields
   - Can hold nested containers to represent complex data structures
   - Supports path-based access (like `container["path/to/field"]`)
   - Enables validation of entire data structures

 **Field**
 :  Individual data elements within containers
   - Supports primitive types: int, double, bool, string
   - Array types for sequences of values
   - Each field can have metadata like description, default values, etc.

+**Verifiers**
+:  Function objects that validate container constraints
+   - Used to enforce complex rules between fields
+   - Can define custom validation logic beyond simple range checking
+   - Register directly with containers to ensure data integrity

 ## Schema definition for mesh metadata